AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

    Choose `yes` to
    * store the organization, program and environment locally in the current directory, in a `.aio` file.
 This is convenient if you want to commit the file to version control so others cloning the git repository can use it.
-   * work with many RDEs, so that switching the to another directory will use that configuration instead.
+   * work with many RDEs, so that switching to another directory will use that configuration instead.
    * use the configuration in a programmatic context like a script, which can reference it.

-   Once local or global configuration is selected, the setup command will try to read your oriagnization ID from your current login and then read the programs of your organization.
+   Once local or global configuration is selected, the setup command will try to read your organization id from your current login and then read the organization's programs.
 In case the organization cannot be found, you can enter it manually along with some guidance.

   ```
    Selected only organization: XYXYXYXYXYXYXYXXYY